 The only thing related to medicine you might want to start thinking about is what type of career you want.
 You can take a look at our ultimate list of specialties and subspecialties to get the wheels turning.

-Considering the SGU School of Medicine?
+Considering SGU's School of Medicine?

 If you’re thinking about the possibility of attending SGU, you might be interested in learning more about what the school is like.
 You can start by visiting the 4-Year MD Program page to see information about the curriculum and student life.
 It might also be helpful to read up on some surprising facts about SGU.